 OTHERWISE JUST THE LEGAL WARRANTY PERIOD CAN BE GRANTED!

-Straighter luff curve, 3-batten-layout and our CONVEX DACROUN LUFF-PANEL all result in a softer sail ideal for lighter riders
+Straighter luff curve, 3-batten-layout and our CONVEX DACRON LUFF-PANEL all result in a softer sail ideal for lighter riders

 3-batten-layout, LIGHT PROTECTOR, eyelet instead of tack roller and our WEIGHT OPTIMIZED PANEL-LAYOUT all result in a super lightweight ideal for smaller-frame riders